City Guide · Last updated 2 June 2026

 The beach season in La Línea runs from late May to early October, with lifeguards typically on duty from June to September.

 Peak season is July and August.
-Temperatures hit 30-35°C regularly and the town beaches (Santa Bárbara, Poniente, Levante) fill up fast.
-If you are visiting during peak summer, get to the beach before 11am or go after 5pm.
+Temperatures regularly exceed 30°C and the town beaches (Santa Bárbara, Poniente, Levante) fill up fast.
+If you are visiting during peak summer, arrive before 11am or go after 5pm to find space.

 Best months: June and September.
-Still warm enough for comfortable swimming (water temperatures around 20-23°C), but without the August crowds.
-You will have much more space on every beach.
+Still warm enough for comfortable swimming but without the August crowds.
+You will have noticeably more space on every beach.

 How Do I Get to La Linea Beaches?

 If you are coming from Gibraltar, just walk across the border.
-Santa Bárbara beach is literally a 5-minute walk from the frontier.
-Poniente is about 15 minutes on foot heading west from the border crossing.
+Santa Bárbara beach is a 5-minute walk from the frontier.
+Poniente is roughly 15 minutes on foot heading west from the border crossing.

-From Málaga or the Costa del Sol, La Línea is about 1.5 hours by car along the AP-7/A-7 motorway.
-There is also a direct bus service from Málaga bus station.
+From Málaga or the Costa del Sol, La Línea is roughly 1.5 hours by car along the AP-7/A-7 motorway.
+Direct buses run from Málaga bus station.

 Frequently Asked Questions